What is Reliability Culture?

 Plan, Implement, Measure, and Revise

 Once you have a plan and implement it, it is important to measure your progress.
 Culture is a rather subjective thing, so it is essential to establish KPIs that will track the growth of your reliability culture.
-This is where EAM software enters the equation again, as it is helpful to streamline the collection of data and reporting to measure your KPIs.
+This is where EAM software enters the equation again, as it is helpful to streamline the collection of data and reporting measuring your KPIs.
 Redlist auto-populates your reporting dashboard with your real-time information, which enables you to revise your reliability culture plan based on current data.
 That is key to moving your plan forward and seeing the real impact of reliability culture on the business.

 While it does take work to shift your company culture and cultivate a reliability culture, the benefits are worthwhile.
 Increased uptime and productivity, a safer workplace, and a culture of collaboration and teamwork to maintain your assets are only a few.
 Just as your reliability culture plan will be custom to your company, you will experience your own unique combination of benefits.
 As long as you implement, measure, and revise, your reliability culture will grow along with your employees and your business.